Cyber Threat Intelligence - Blockchain Investigations

 Case Study

 Alright, so the case was simple.
 The profile we were hunting and their operation had already been investigated by other researchers, but our task was simply the process of collecting, analyzing, and disseminating actionable information(TTPs), When I received the case, there was already some internal research available, so it was easy to focus solely on the profiles and fingerprints of their activity across the web, and to uncover any hidden connections about the operation (TTPs).
-So, it was a straightforward assignment.
+So, it was a simple assignment.

 So, like any assignment, you have a name or domain of interest and the information to get you started.
 First, I was assigned to identify the relationship between two onion sites and demonstrate that they are owned by the same entity or individual.
-Additionally, I was tasked with tracing their blockchain fingerprints to a registered cryptocurrency exchange.
+Plus, I was tasked with tracing their blockchain fingerprints to a registered cryptocurrency exchange.

 Simple, right?
 However, as you proceed through the investigation and hunt, you uncover a lot more information and details that may have been ignored or missed, and you have to decide how to proceed.